Tokwo/Minesweeper-Tile-Counter/README.md

 you can move it around and collapse/show the gui

-you can even reset the csv if you want
+you can even reset the csv if you

+also auto updates the script :D